TheShrD/TheShrD/README.md

 -->

-I am currently working on full stack developer course from almabetter course that course contains the IIT guwahati
+I am currently working on full stack developer course from almabetter course that course contains the IIT